Hypercorrection: Hebrew and Yiddish

-The last two hypercorrection examples derive from a confusion related to the Qamatz Gadol Hebrew vowel, which in the accepted Sephardi Hebrew pronunciation is rendered as /aː/ but which is pronounced /ɔ/ in Ashkenazi Hebrew, and in Hebrew words that also occur in Yiddish.
-However, the Qamatz Qaṭan vowel, which is visually indistinguishable from the Qamatz Gadol vowel, is rendered as /o/ in both pronunciations.
+The last two hypercorrection examples derive from a confusion related to the kamatz gadol Hebrew vowel, which in the accepted Sephardi Hebrew pronunciation is rendered as /aː/ but which is pronounced /ɔ/ in Ashkenazi Hebrew, and in Hebrew words that also occur in Yiddish.
+However, the kamatz katan vowel, which is visually indistinguishable from kamatz gadol, is rendered as /o/ in both pronunciations.
 This leads to hypercorrections in both directions.